jarvist/PolaronMobility.jl/docs/src/index.md

 a quasi-particle.

-The codes then calculate the polaron mobility, with both the original low-temperature FHIP approximation [Feynman1962], Kadanoff's [Kadanoff1964] Boltzmann equation motivated phonon-emission correction to the FHIP, and Hellwarth's [Hellwarth1999] method of returning to an earlier (non low-temperature) result in [Feynman1962], then directly calculating the contour integral for the polaron self-energy with numerical integration.
+The codes then calculate the polaron mobility, with both the original low-temperature FHIP approximation [Feynman1962]; Kadanoff's [Kadanoff1964] Boltzmann equation motivated phonon-emission correction to the FHIP; and Hellwarth et al.'s [Hellwarth1999] method.
+This last method (Hellwarth) is probably the most accurate.
+It uses a more general (non low-temperature-approximation) result in [Feynman1962], then directly calculates the contour integral for the polaron self-energy with numerical integration.

 Underlying all this is the simplified Frohlich Hamiltonian [Frohlich1952] for